chaendizzle/Compendium/source/robotcode/components/pid/pidcontroller0.rst

 Now, this is exactly what a PID Controller is.
 It's like a self-contained command, that takes the P, I, and D values, calculates the error, integral, and derivative, and outputs to the motor.
 So, instead of making this command by hand, we simply need to create a PIDController and enable it.

 In practice, though, usually just a P value works here, with I and D left as 0.
 If not, then a P and an I value will usually do the trick, with D left as 0.
 We rarely ever use P, I, and D all together, since usually, a PID can be tuned enough even without all three, and a D value would then just waste time and be unnecessarily complex.

+Although well tuned PID Controllers can work very well, note that a poorly tuned PID Controller still can jerk around and go crazy, which is something called "Possessed Robot Syndrome".

 On how to use a PID Controller, see `Using PID Controllers <pidcontroller1.html>`_.